 In 2024, Michigan Tech performed a campus stormwater drainage assessment.
-This study identified high risk areas on campus and underground infrastructure needs to mitigate the risk of flooding and better manage stormwater flow.
-The study will assist the university develop mitigation actions that incorporate innovative and appropriate stormwater practices into new campus construction and landscape design.
+This study identified high-risk areas on campus and the needed underground infrastructure to mitigate the risk of flooding and better manage stormwater flow.
+The study will assist the university in developing mitigation actions that incorporate innovative and appropriate stormwater practices into new campus construction and landscape design.